 Community Fund Grants Purpose

 Park City Community Foundation strives to create an enduring philanthropic community to benefit all the people of greater Park City.
-To this end, the Community Foundation established the Community Fund with the goal of providing grants to local nonprofit organizations that support the health of our people, place, and culture.
+To this end, the Community Foundation established the Community Fund with the goal of providing unrestricted funding to local nonprofit organizations that support the health of our people, place, and culture.